OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 This configuration is stored in the database, so you only have to perform this once - other nodes will read it from the database.

-#### Configuring the Second and Additional Nodes {#ConfiguringOctopusforHighAvailability-Configuringthesecondandadditionalnodes}
+#### Configure the second and additional nodes {#ConfiguringOctopusforHighAvailability-Configuringthesecondandadditionalnodes}

 Once the first node has been created and started, you can add the additional nodes.
 Again, install the Octopus Server MSI, but instead of using the Getting Started wizard, use the link to add this server as a node for the cluster: